Beto Narvaez (Pink Bourbon) | Huila, Colombia

 Processing

-After picking Beto methodically hand sorts his cherries, followed by floating them, before starting his fermentations, which begin with whole fruit in a hermetically sealed bag for 18-20hrs followed by another 48-50hrs in a low O2 environment after depulping gives beneficial microbes layers of opportunity to do their thing.
-Finishing these ferment steps with a hot water wash before drying on raised mesh beds promotes consistent results.
+Beto’s processing technique seems to amplify aromatics, with floral lemon cream and baking spices coming through on the nose.
+His strategy is with whole fruit in a hermetically sealed bag for 18-20hrs followed by another 48hrs in a low-O2 environment after depulping, giving beneficial microbes layers of opportunity to do their thing.
+Finishing these fermentation steps with a hot water wash (thermal shock) before drying on raised mesh beds promotes consistent results.
 He’s so good at this.
 Nate and I feel fortunate to be able to work with this modern take on Pink Bourbon.

 Pink Bourbon